makersacademy/frontend-api-challenge/README.md

 ***WARNING***

-User content of the site is open to all the course and not in any way reflective on me so view at your discretion!
+The backend API is fully open to my whole course, so user content of the site is not my own!

  ***WARNING***